Composer, conductor and actor-musician

 New White Rose Orchestra

-The orchestra joined forces with the Hebden Bridge Little Theatre Choir (which I founded in 2009) for a concert at the Hebden Bridge Little Theatre on Saturday 9 July.
+The orchestra joined forces with the Hebden Bridge Little Theatre Choir (which I founded in 2009) for a concert at the Hebden Bridge Little Theatre on Saturday 9 July, 2016 and again in 2017.

-Chris is also a regular guest conductor for the Idle Orchestra, the New Horizons Orchestra (Ilkley), and Leeds Music Club, and is currently helping to revive the Rochdale Light Orchestra.
+Chris is also a regular guest conductor for the Idle Orchestra, and Leeds Music Club, and is currently helping to revive the Rochdale Light Orchestra.

 In recent years he has developed his composing career.
 In a light classical style, and with a strong theatrical genesis, his music aims to be accessible and memorable.
 He has an ability to write feel-good-factor songs which helped to make popular the professional productions presented locally in Hebden Bridge Little Theatre 1987-94, and elsewhere.